 Administer antibiotics if conditions support a bacterial etiology, such as the presence of tonsillar exudates, presence of a fever, leukocytosis, contacts who are ill, or contact with a person who has a documented group A beta-hemolytic Streptococcus pyogenes (GABHS) infection.
 In many cases, bacterial and viral pharyngitis are clinically indistinguishable.
 Waiting 1-2 days for throat culture results has not been shown to diminish the usefulness of antibiotic therapy in preventing rheumatic fever.

 GABHS infection obligates antibiotic coverage.
-Bisno et al stated, in a practice guideline for the diagnosis and management of GABHS, that the desired outcomes of therapy for GABHS pharyngitis are the prevention of acute rheumatic fever; the prevention of suppurative complications; abatement of clinical symptoms and signs; reduction in transmission of GABHS to close contacts; and minimization of potential adverse effects of inappropriate antimicrobial therapy.
+Bisno et al stated in practice guidelines for the diagnosis and management of GABHS that the desired outcomes of therapy for GABHS pharyngitis are the prevention of acute rheumatic fever, the prevention of suppurative complications, the abatement of clinical symptoms and signs, the reduction in transmission of GABHS to close contacts, and the minimization of potential adverse effects of inappropriate antimicrobial therapy.